wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 1. For Storage account name: LIMIT: type up to 24 chracters or numbers.

-   UNIQUE Naming convention: enviornment, region, no underlines or dashes!
+   UNIQUE Naming convention: environment, region, no underlines or dashes!

    A storage account name such as (for example):